zer0her0/Planetside2/Maps/README.md

-The dynamic maps & alters project will reside here.
+The dynamic maps & alerts project will reside here.